 The predecessor of CompES-X is CompES that collects the electronic structure data calculated by the Full-potential Linear Augmented Plane Wave (FP-LAPW) method for more than 100 crystalline inorganic compounds and whose data are kept in CompES-X.

-To use MatNavi service, "DICE account user registration" and "MatNavi usage application" are required.
-Please check the link page for details.
+To use MatNavi, "DICE Account User Registration", "Domain Name Registration of E-mail Address", and "MatNavi Usage Application" are required.
+Please see the link for details.

 Mass downloading of data is prohibited